Azure-Samples/openai-end-to-end-basic/README.md

    echo $AGENT_ID
    ````

-### 3. Test the agent from the Azure AI Foundry portal in the playground. *Optional.*s
+### 3. Test the agent from the Azure AI Foundry portal in the playground. *Optional.*

 Here you'll test your orchestration agent by invoking it directly from the Azure AI Foundry portal's playground experience.

 *This step testing step is completely optional.*

 1. Open the Azure portal to your subscription.

-   You'll need to sign in to the Azure portal, and resolve any Entra ID Conditional Access policies on your account, if this is the first time you are connecting through the jump box.

 1. Navigate to the Azure AI Foundry project named **projchat** in your resource group and open the Azure AI Foundry portal by clicking the **Go to Azure AI Foundry portal** button.